 Previously, theoreticians had treated women's emphasis on connection as a sign of deficiency.
+Working at the same time as Miller, Carol Gilligan, a developmental psychologist, was gathering empirical data that reflected fundamental gender differences in the psychological and moral development of women and men (Gilligan, 1982).
 In her book, In a Different Voice: Psychological Theory and Women's Development, Carol Gilligan observed, "The disparity between women's experience and the representation of human development, noted throughout the psychological literature, has generally been seen to signify a problem in women's development.
 Instead, the failure of women to fit existing models of human growth may point to a problem in the representation, a limitation in the conception of the human condition, an omission of certain truths about life" (Gilligan 1982, pp. 1-2).

-Miller's work led a group of researchers and practitioners to create the Stone Center at Wellesley College for the purpose of thinking through the qualities of relationships that foster healthy growth in women (Jordan 1984, 1985; Jordan and Surrey, 1986; Kaplan, 1984; Surrey, 1985).
-The basic assumption of the Stone Center model is that "connection" is a basic human need, and that this need is especially strong in women (Jordan et al. 1991).
+Miller's work led a group of researchers and practitioners to examine the importance of gender differences in understanding women's psychological development.
+The Stone Center at Wellesley College was created for the purpose of thinking through the qualities of relationships that foster healthy growth in women (Jordan, 1984, 1985; Jordan & Surrey, 1986; Kaplan, 1984; Surrey, 1985).
+The basic assumption of the Stone Center model is that "connection" is a basic human need, and that this need is especially strong in women (Jordan, Kaplan, & Miller, 1991).
 All people need both connection with others and differentiation from others, but females are more attuned to connection while males are more attuned to differentiation.
 Bylington (1997) explained this connection as follows: